Luigi Albertini

 Luigi Albertini (19 October 1871 – 29 December 1941) was an influential Italian newspaper editor, member of the Italian Parliament, and historian of the First World War.
 As editor of one of Italy's best-known newspapers, Corriere della Sera of Milan, he was a champion of liberalism.
 He was a vigorous opponent of socialism and clericalism, and of Giovanni Giolitti who was willing to compromise with those forces during his time as prime minister of Italy.
 Albertini's opposition to the Italian fascist regime forced the owners to fire him in 1925.

-Albertini was an outspoken anti-fascist even though at one time he supported the National Fascist Party for opposing the Left.
+Albertini was an outspoken anti-fascist even though at one time, he had supported the National Fascist Party for opposing the Left.
 From 1914 to Benito Mussolini's March on Rome in 1922, he was a member of Parliament in the Italian Senate, where he was a key intellectual and moderating force.

 Life

 Albertini was born in Ancona on 19 October 1871.
 After reading law at the University of Turin, he moved to London in 1894 where he was a foreign correspondent for La Stampa of Turin.
 While in London, he investigated labour conditions and studied the organization of The Times newspaper.
-In 1898, he joined the Milan newspaper Corriere della Sera as an editorial assistant, working under Eugenio Torelli Viollier and then Domenico Oliva.
-In the spring of 1900, Viollier died and Albertini took his position as managing editor, and a few weeks later director.
+In 1898, he joined the Milan newspaper Corriere della Sera as an editorial assistant and worked under Eugenio Torelli Viollier and then Domenico Oliva.
+In the spring of 1900, Viollier died, and Albertini took his position as managing editor and, a few weeks later, director.
 He also invested in the paper.
 He installed modern equipment and updated the paper's technical services.
 Under Albertini's direction, Corriere della Sera became the most widely read and respected daily paper in Italy.
-In November 1925, the paper's owners, the Crespi family, sacked him because of his public stance against the Fascist regime in Italy.
+In November 1925, the paper's owners, the Crespi family, sacked him because of his public stance against the fascist regime in Italy.
 His last editorial was included in the 29 November 1925 edition.

 After that, Albertini withdrew from public life and retired to his model estate at Torre in Pietra, near Rome.
 There, he dedicated his time to managing the estate and reclaiming land on it.
-He also extensively researched Italy's role in the First and Second World Wars.
+He also extensively researched Italy's role in the First and the Second World Wars.
 He wrote his memoirs, and had just completed his three-volume seminal work on the origins of the First World War when he died on 29 December 1941 in Rome.